-Ishmael D. Hill successfully petitioned the Secretary of the Treasury to be appointed the first keeper of the Sodus Bay Lighthouse.
+Ishmael D. Hill successfully petitioned the Secretary of the Treasury to be appointed first keeper of Sodus Bay Lighthouse.
 A portion of his petition reads: “your Petitioner having done all the service to this Country that was in his power, & having lost all his property in the war [of 1812] now asks your Honor the post of Keeper of this Lighthouse – he is a sailor by profession, well acquainted with the Lake & with the entrance in the Port of Sodus, for which reason your Petitioner thinks he would frequently be of material service to Vessels that might be entering the said Port.”
 Hill’s loss of multiple vessels in the war and his year spent as a prisoner certainly helped him win the appointment as keeper, but four years later, in 1829, he was disqualified by reason of insanity, and Bennet C. Fitzhugh was appointed keeper in his stead.

-While lumber and grain had early been important commodities for Sodus Point, coal later became the primary cargo shipped from the port.
-In 1940, more than one million tons of coal was shipped from Sodus Point Harbor.
-The coal industry thrived until the late 1960s when power generation plants were converted to oil.
+While lumber and grain had early been important commodities for Sodus Bay, coal later became the primary cargo shipped from the port.
+In 1940, more than one million tons of coal were shipped from Sodus Point Harbor.
+The coal industry thrived until the late 1960s when many power generation plants were converted to oil.

 The position of assistant keeper was added to the station in 1871, the year the new lighthouse on the hill was built.
 Charles Plummer served as assistant keeper for over twenty years, and in 1935 he was recognized for rescuing a boy and girl from drowning when their canoe overturned near the lighthouse.